- Location: New Mexico

 Curbstoners are known to commit fraud by selling salvage vehicles without disclosing their status.
 They lack a permanent place of business, fail to pay sales taxes, and fraudulently roll back odometers.
 They will not hold the vehicle's title in their name, making them difficult to track down after the buyer realizes they've been bamboozled.

 Not only do curbstoners make licensed dealers look bad, but they're also making an easy profit without going through all the training and licensing that bona fide dealers went through―and without playing by any of the rules.
-If you are a legit dealer seeking to put a stop to bad business, you should report suspicious activity at once to the New Mexico attorney general's office.
+If you are a legitimate dealer seeking to put a stop to bad business, you should report suspicious activity at once to the New Mexico attorney general's office.

 Many dealers, salespeople, or employees in the dealership's service department are also VIN inspectors.
-But being appointed this task is not as easy as just being able to jot down the proper numbers on a vehicle.
+However, being appointed this task is not as easy as just being able to jot down the proper numbers on a vehicle.